 \begin{displayquote} \textit{Initially, because they didn't know what would happen with the system, they wanted more control.
 But once they used it and trusted output, they really didn't need the complicated interface. [...]
 Had we not given them the initial control, they would have not deployed the system [...] so that initial step was probably still useful to get it accepted.} -- $P_4$ \end{displayquote}

-In another case, the potential PO is skeptical of the technology and what it promises to deliver itself. $P_6$ recalled an experience working with epidemiologists who were convinced that AI isn't viable in their domain:

-\begin{displayquote} \textit{Some epidemiologists were not even convinced that this can be done [...] so you need to go and convince them that this is a possibility and this will help them do their job better.} -- $P_6$ \end{displayquote}

-Overall, trust was defined as a function of time and credibility.
-Once a project was successfully deployed, interest to collaborate from other organizations in the same domain are piqued. $P_4$ shared their experience:

-\begin{displayquote} \textit{Once we got one success with wildlife conservation society, then it seemed like it was easier for others to have that trust in us that okay, they are good people, they deliver results and so forth.} -- $P_4$ \end{displayquote}
+In another case, the potential PO is skeptical of the technology and what it promises to deliver itself. $P_6$ recalled an experience working with epidemiologists who were convinced that AI isn't viable in their domain: ``\textit{Some epidemiologists were not even convinced that this can be done [...] so you need to go and convince them that this is a possibility and this will help them do their job better.}'' Overall, trust was defined as a function of time and credibility.
+Once a project was successfully deployed, interest to collaborate from other POs in the same domain is piqued. $P_4$ shared their experience: ``\textit{Once we got one success with wildlife conservation society, then it seemed like it was easier for others to have that trust in us that okay, they are good people, they deliver results and so forth.}''

 These reflections, therefore, highlight the nature of building trust in AI4SI research: slow-building, iterative, and earned.
 Hence, it is vital for AI4SI practitioners to invest in long-term engagement, transparency, and prioritize relation-building just as much as technical development.